 - A named person to monitor the provision of services in accordance with the Plan.

-- Any change of circumstances affecting the support;
+- If there is any change of circumstances affecting the support;

-- At whichever stage of implementation of the plan is considered most appropriate;
+- At such stage of the implementation of the plan as is considered most appropriate;

 - In any event at least annually.

-In all cases, the social worker should include in the proposed Support Plan to be sent to the Special Guardian the amount of financial support agreed and information in relation to the following:
+The social worker should then write to the Special Guardian setting out the amount of financial support agreed by the Designated Manager (Special Guardianship Support) and information in relation to the following:

 - Whether financial support is be paid in regular instalments and if so, the frequency of payment;